Russell Cross: College career

-Russell Cross attended and played basketball at Carver High School, located on the South Side of Chicago.
+Russell Cross attended and played basketball at Manley High School, located on the West Side of Chicago.
 He led Carver to an Illinois state title; he was selected to the McDonald's All-American team and was also a first-team Parade All-American; he was also the Parade Player of the Year.
 The 6'10" center moved on to attend Purdue University, where he played his freshman season under first year head coach, Gene Keady.
 In his first season as a Boilermaker, he set a freshman record with 540 points on the season and led Purdue to an NIT third-place finish and to a 21–11 record.
 In his sophomore season, Cross helped lead them to the NIT Finals with All-Big Ten teammate, Keith Edmonson.
 In his junior season, he led Purdue to a 21–9 record and onto a Second Round NCAA Tournament appearance.
 Russell was named First Team All-Big Ten his junior year.